andrew-jower-codes/andrew-jower-codes/README.md

 ## Current Projects

-Working with a team through the UC Davis DataLab on a project to consolidate water laws passed in California.
+Working with a team through the UC Davis DataLab on a project to assess the current landscape of water laws passed in California.
 My work includes web scraping, data cleaning, and data analysis.